 Excerpt from the book:

-REALITY: No. I learned Spanish and Italian fluently without living in Spanish speaking country or Italy.
+REALITY: No. I learned Spanish and Italian fluently without living in a Spanish speaking country or Italy.
 Plus I had almost perfect accents in both languages.
-If the myth were true, then all the immigrants and refugees living in United States would speak perfect English.
+If the myth were true, then all the immigrants and refugees living in the United States would speak perfect English.
 Many of them don’t and it’s because foreign language instruction is focused on grammar and memorization.
 Students get bored and frustrated with this traditional approach.
 They don’t learn how to appreciate the rhythm and flow of the language, nor see that it can be fun and easy to learn.

 Read the rest of this excerpt from Language is Music on Amazon for FREE!

 Learning a new language means you have to change your key and tune.
 Dancing the cha-cha to waltz music is like speaking a new language while still using the rhythm of your mother tongue.
 Let yourself take in the sounds of the language as though you were listening to a new piece of music.

 Even if you are just a beginner and barely know any words, you can still learn by listening.
 Pay attention to how people speak.
 Does it seem like they are reading a phone number or rattling of a list of numbers?
 Are they angry?
 Happy?
 Sometimes, you have to shut off your brain and inclination to interpret to analyze.
 Listen to the words spoken to you and listen to your intuition.

 During my first days of my semester abroad in Budapest, Hungary in 1997, I was in the advisor’s office waiting to speak to him.
 He was on the phone talking in Hungarian.
 Even though I knew just a few words in Hungarian, I could surmise he was telling the person on the other line a phone number because of the melody of his sentence.
 The way he pronounced the succession of numbers sounded dramatically different from the rest of his conversation.